 In redraft, picks generally have similar values each season.
 A dynasty rookie 1.01 or 1.02 can be immensely more valuable one year than the next, depending on the position or upside of the player and how it meshes with the landing spot.

 Do your best to learn as much as possible about the upcoming draft classes.
-Does a particular class have a clear top prospect that you know is going at the 1.01, as Caleb Williams will in 2024?
-Is a class deep at wide receiver or running back, making it is easier to trade back and place yourself in a prime spot for underrated depth?
+Does a particular class have a clear top prospect that you know is going at the 1.01 or a widely acknowledged top tier?
+Is a class deep at WR or RB making it easier to trade back and place yourself in a prime spot for underrated depth?

 All of this information helps you value your rookie draft picks, which leads to the next principle.
 Without this knowledge, you’re at risk of evaluating an asset incorrectly, and that is what leads to extended down seasons.